 The Earbus was the brainchild of ENT Professor Harvey Coates who launched the first Australian Earbus after having seen the idea in action in New Zealand.
 Professor Coates could see its potential for targeting and improving the ear health of Aboriginal children in WA.

 On average Aboriginal children suffer from middle ear disease for 32 months of the first five years of life, compared to three months for non-Indigenous children.
 While vaccination programs have been tried and prevention/awareness programs are in place, middle ear disease continues to afflict Aboriginal children at a disproportionate rate.

-Earbus mobile ear health clinics offer full primary health care to Aboriginal children in schools, daycares, kindergartens and playgroups.
-As well as providing comprehensive ear screening, the Earbus employs GPs, audiologists and ENTs so referral is quick and treatment is seamless.
+Earbus mobile ear health clinics offer a model of continuous care to Aboriginal children and young people in schools, daycares, kindergartens and playgroups.
+The Earbus model provides comprehensive ear screening, surveillance and treatment, with the Earbus employing GPs, Audiologists and ENTs so referral is quick and treatment is seamless.

-“The idea of the Earbus Program is to take GPs to Aboriginal people instead of expecting them to negotiate their way through white fella mainstream services” said Earbus Foundation CEO Paul Higginbotham.
+“The idea of the Earbus Program is to take healthcare to Aboriginal people instead of expecting them to negotiate their way through white fella mainstream services” says Earbus Foundation CEO Paul Higginbotham.
 “This service model was designed by Aboriginal people, for Aboriginal people and it works to keep children in the treatment pathway from first contact to wellness.”